Skip to content

 2. Locate the MCP or Custom connectors classification (UI naming varies).

-3. Ensure it is placed in the Blocked group for Z3 unless a specific allow-list entry exists.
+3. Confirm it is placed in the Blocked group for Z3 unless a specific allow-list entry exists.

 4. For Z2, place in Non-business (preventing cross-use with Business data) and maintain a small allow-list.